weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 }
 ```

-You can add both `title` and `content` to the prompt by encapsulating them with curly brackets.
+You can add both `title` and `content` to the prompt by enclosing them in curly brackets:

-For example:

 ```graphql
 {